 For optical aerosol properties, information is contained both in the absolute level and in the values at different wavelengths relative to each other.
 In order to make this spectral information accessible, the Ångström coefficient has been defined, that can be calculated for optical aerosol properties.
-Higher values of the Ångström coefficient correlate with higher concentration ratios of particles in the fine size range ($D_p < 1 \ \mu m$) as compared to the coarse size range ($D_p > 1 \ \mu m$).
+Higher values of the Ångström coefficient correlate with higher concentration ratios of particles in the fine size range ($D_p < 1 \mu m$) as compared to the coarse size range ($D_p > 1 \mu m$).
 Moreover, the relative size of particles determining an optical aerosol property decreases with wavelength, i.e. smaller wavelengths "look at" smaller particles in relative terms, larger wavelengths "look at" larger particles.
 Already with these simple qualitative rules, many features exhibited by spectral aerosol optical property data in general and Ångström coefficient data in particular can be interpreted meaningfully.

-Panel b) of Figure 44 shows the time series of the Ångström coefficient \mathring{a}{sp} , calculated from $\sigma{sp}(\lambda)$, again as daily averages (thin line) and running 8-week median (heavy line).
+Panel b) of Figure 44 shows the time series of the Ångström coefficient a{sp} , calculated from $\sigma{sp}(\lambda)$, again as daily averages (thin line) and running 8-week median (heavy line).
 As with σ{sp} , the strongest variability is associated to a time scale of 1-3 days, indicative of changes associated with air mass type, origin, and synoptic weather situation.
-Looking at the running median however, the seasonal cycle is more pronounced for \mathring{a}{sp} as for σ{sp} , with \mathring{a}{sp} values around 1.1 in winter and 1.8 in summer.
+Looking at the running median however, the seasonal cycle is more pronounced for a{sp} as for σ{sp} , with a{sp} values around 1.1 in winter and 1.8 in summer.
 This indicates a stronger contribution of smaller particles, i.e. particles with D_p smaller than about 120 nm, to σ{sp} in summer than in winter.

 This is consistent with number concentrations of particles in this size range exhibiting a similar seasonal cycle, as will be discussed below.
-The time series of σ{sp} and \mathring{a}{sp} don't show any trend, which is consistent with the findings for other European continental background stations at Jungfraujoch (Switzerland, mountain top), Hohenpeissenberg (Southern Germany, elevated boundary layer), and Pallas (Northern Finland, boreal background) (Collaud Coen et al., 2013).
+The time series of σ{sp} and a{sp} don't show any trend, which is consistent with the findings for other European continental background stations at Jungfraujoch (Switzerland, mountain top), Hohenpeissenberg (Southern Germany, elevated boundary layer), and Pallas (Northern Finland, boreal background) (Collaud Coen et al., 2013).
 Also the range of σ{sp} values encountered, 3 - 50 Mm-1 with an annual average of about 12.5 Mm-1, is consistent with findings at comparable stations (Delene & Ogren, 2002).

-The observations of the particle absorption coefficient σ{ap} at Birkenes were upgraded in 2012.
-The new instrument uses the same physical principle, but measures σ{ap} at 3 wavelengths (470, 522, 660 nm) with considerable less electronic noise and significantly better long-term stability.
-Panel c) of Figure 44 displays the σ{ap} time series of the newer, 3-wavelength filter absorption photometer, Panel d) the data of the older, one wavelength instrument.
-For the older instrument, the wavelength has been recalculated to the same green wavelength as observed by the nephelometer (550 nm).
+The observations of the particle absorption coefficient σ{ap} at Birkenes were upgraded in 2012 and in November 2017.
+All 3 concerned instruments use the same physical principle, tracking the change of attenuation of light that passes through a filter while the filter is loaded with sampled particles.
+The 2012 instrument measures σ{ap} at 3 wavelengths (470, 522, 660 nm) with considerable less electronic noise and significantly better long-term stability than the original instrument from 2010 with one wavelength (522 nm).
+The 2017 instrument extends the spectral range to 7 wavelengths (370, 470, 525, 590, 660, 880, 950 nm).
+Panel c) of Figure 44 displays the σ{ap} time series of the 2012, 3-wavelength filter absorption photometer, Panel d) the data of the 2010 one wavelength instrument.
+For the 2010 instrument, the wavelength has been recalculated to the same green wavelength as observed by the nephelometer (550 nm) assuming an Ångström coefficient of 1.
 Both panels use thin lines for daily averages, heavy lines for the running 8-week medians.